-ICP alum and faculty member Sara Hylton will launch her debut book Ganges River on Wednesday, June 24 at the Magnum Foundation, 59 East 4th Street.
-The book is part of Lost V a set of eight monographs from artists working around the world, published by Kris Graves Projects (KGP) Monolith.
-The evening will include book signings by all eight artists: Christian Lee, Duquann Sweeney, Elliot Ross, Gia Han, Ike Edeani, Jules Slutsky, Matt Licari, and Sara Hylton.
+ICP alum and faculty member Sara Hylton launched her debut book Ganges River on Wednesday, June 24 at the Magnum Foundation, 59 East 4th Street.
+The book is part of Lost V , a set of eight monographs from artists working around the world, published by Kris Graves Projects (KGP) Monolith.
+The evening included book signings by all eight artists: Christian Lee, Duquann Sweeney, Elliot Ross, Gia Han, Ike Edeani, Jules Slutsky, Matt Licari, and Sara Hylton.

 The Ganges River is one of the world’s largest, worshipped by a billion Hindus as Mother Ganga, a living goddess with power to cleanse the soul.
 Yet it has also become one of the world’s most polluted rivers, with plastic waste estimated at more than 6,000 tons flowing out of it every year.
 In 2019, Hylton joined a female-led research expedition studying how, why, and what types of plastics were entering the Ganges and eventually reaching the ocean.
 From nylon fishing nets to environmental activists fighting to protect the river, she spent three years documenting this complex issue and the efforts to mitigate future harm.